Installment Loans: What They Are and How to Use Them

 Unlike mortgages and auto loans, personal loans aren’t tied to one specified purpose.
 It's kind of like borrowing cash from a friend, but on a much larger scale.
 While personal installment loans still involve borrowing a fixed amount and paying it off for within a set period of time, the loan itself can be used for a number of purposes.

-For example, if you have an expensive wedding and honeymoon and find yourself low on funds, a personal loan would allow you to spread the cost over several months or years.
+For example, if you have an expensive wedding and honeymoon and find yourself low on funds, applying for a personal loan would allow you to spread the cost over several months or years.
 Other uses for personal loans include medical bills, home repairs and upgrades, or a large unexpected expense.
 Because many personal loans are unsecured loans, meaning they aren’t backed by assets, they are considered riskier by lenders and can carry higher interest rates than mortgages or home equity lines of credit.

 Student loans pay for higher education, and their payment schedule starts 6 to 12 months after graduation.
 These loans can take a couple of years or decades to pay off, depending on what institution issued the loan, how much was borrowed, and how much it cost.
 Generally, student loans carry interest rates of 3 to 14 percent but can be refinanced at lower rates after the borrower becomes employed.
 Student loans can be either federal—meaning they’re provided by the government—or private through an online lender or bank.